Hundreds turn out near the Capitol for Trans Day of Visibility rally - WTOP News

 “We will not stand for their authoritarian bullcrap,” Lee said.

-House Minority Whip Katherine Clark, of Massachusetts, told the crowd they had to keep fighting for trans rights.
+House Minority Whip Katherine Clark told the crowd they had to keep fighting for trans rights.

 “They believe there should be a separate set of rules for the wealthy and connected, while the rest of us get pushed further behind.
 Well, we’re here to say, ‘Enough is enough,'” Clark said.